nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-jsf-ui/jsf-ui-userdoc/local-configuration.md

 {{#> callout type='tip' heading='Customized content views'}}

 You can leverage this feature when you customize the Nuxeo Platform and create new content views.
 Your content view will then be available in the drop down list and you can use locally for documents.
-You can read [How to define a new view]({{page space='nxdoc' page='how-to-define-a-new-content-view'}}) using [Studio]({{page space='studio'}}).
+You can read [HOWTO: define a new view]({{page space='nxdoc' page='how-to-define-a-new-content-view'}}) using [Studio]({{page space='studio'}}).

 {{/callout}}